Data Risk Management: Framework, Assessment & Strategies

 When companies get breached, their user credentials leak.
 These credentials end up in combo lists that contain millions of username-password pairs from multiple breaches combined.

-The danger multiplies with password reuse.
+Password reuse makes this worse.
 A single breach can expose credentials that work across dozens of other services.
 Your employees reuse passwords.
 That’s reality.
 Their Netflix password might be their corporate VPN password too.

 Attackers use botnets to distribute credential stuffing attempts across thousands of IP addresses, evading rate limiting and detection.
 A password leaked from a shopping site might also work for the victim’s corporate VPN.